inkytonik/skink/distrib/README.md

   4. Ensure `skink.sh` is executable.
   5. `skink.sh` takes one parameter, the C filename (`.i` or `.c`) to analyse

-Running `skink.sh` on path-to/file.c (or file.i) produces the following output (assuming the C file is successfully parsed by clang:
+Running `skink.sh` on path-to/file.c (or file.i) produces the following output, assuming the C file is successfully parsed by clang:
 - the LLVM-IR of path-to/file.c is generated in path-to/file.ll
 - `java -jar skink.jar` is run on path-to/file.ll